 A good exercise, when developing branding strategies, is to get a good look at your target audience first.
 One way to do this is by creating “personas.”
 A persona is a fictional person who represents your ideal customer.
 You may have just one persona or a bunch of them.
 You can base your personas off of existing customers, market research, or personal interviews.

 Your personas should be gathered into a document that provides a quick graphical review.
-You might include a fake name, general age, interests, pain points (what they need), and what motivates them.
-You can also include a stock photograph that represents the person.
+The personas will include a fake name, general age, interests, pain points (what they need), and what motivates them.
+Adding a stock photograph is necessary to represent the person.

 You can find many free persona templates online to make this process quick and easy.